redhaanggara21/redhaanggara21/README.md

 ### Hi there 👋

-- 🌱 I’m currently try to learning deepest architecture and back-basing programming
+- 🌱 I’m currently try to learning anythings
 - 📫 How to reach me: redhabayuanggara@gmail.com
 - ⚡ Fun fact: im happy to join any else things, as much as that is cool and happy